markobarleben/slack-newspipe_v2/README.md

 ## How it works

 After installing newspipe you can use  the `/newspipe ` slash command anywhere in your team to read news.
 We display all news declared `only visible to you` so only you can read this message.
 For Example type `/newspipe engadget` so we show you the latest news from https://www.engadget.com
-__It is now possible to share interesting news with your team members!__
+__If you press the Button :point_right: POST ARTICLE :point_left: It is now possible to share interesting news with your team members!
+All what we need is your permission to post this article as you into Slack in the channel where you are right now__

 ## Privacy policy